alefore/weblog/zettelkasten.md

 enough, though I use it very rarely; I'm much more likely to peruse my notes through my text editor, since that allows me to modify them directly.

+### Android: Syncthing & Markor

+I use Syncthing to keep a copy of my Zettelkasten in my Android phone.

+On my phone,
+I use Markor to view and edit notes.
+It works relatively well.

+In the past, I had used Google Keep to capture fleeting thoughts, which I'd then transfer into the Zettelkasten.
+I've now replaced this with a specific note that I use as an inbox.

 ### Searching

 To search inside my Zettelkasten I mainly use plain text search.